dlebrun/music-scripts/README.md

-# music-scripts
+# my-scripts
-Various utility scripts for audio files in Linux
+Various utility scripts for my personal use in Linux